noobskies/t3a-videoblade/memory-bank/productContext.md

 #### Authentication Flow

 1. User visits the homepage (Landing Page)
-2. Can sign in via OAuth
+2. Can sign in via OAuth (Google, TikTok, Vimeo)
 3. **Authenticated users are redirected to the Dashboard**
 4. Session persists across page loads